You still have the right to vote if you spend most of the year in a holiday park.

 Council Chief Executive Colin Carmichael said: “We want everyone who is eligible to have a vote and make their voice heard at forthcoming elections.

-“If you live in a caravan in a holiday park for most of the year it counts as your main residence and, contrary to popular opinion, you can register to vote.
+“If you spend large amounts of the year in a caravan in a holiday park, under electoral law it can count as your main residence and, contrary to popular opinion, you can register to vote.

 “We realise some parks don’t allow post to be sent to individual caravans so we want to do all we can to make the process of registering as easy as possible.”